awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-verify-scaling-activity.md

    The **Instances** column shows the number of instances currently running\.
 While an instance is being launched or terminated, the **Status** column displays a status of "Updating capacity\."
 Wait for a few minutes, and then refresh the view to see the latest status\.
 After a scaling activity completes, notice that the **Instances** and **Desired capacity** columns show new values\.
 **Note**
-If you are using instance weighting, the **Weighted capacity** column measures the number of capacity units the group contains\.
+If you're using instance weighting, the **Weighted capacity** column measures the number of capacity units that the group contains\.
 If this column is hidden, choose the gear\-shaped icon in the top\-right corner of the section and then enable **Weighted capacity**\.

 1. Select the check box next to the Auto Scaling group\.